ishikaarora/Aspect-Sentiment-Analysis-on-Amazon-Reviews/team01final/README.txt

 /data - Contains all the required data files
 /src - Contains all the code files
-/UI - Contains the required files for seeing the Visualisation requirements.txt - File to setup the python environment for running the model  [NEED TO UPDATE!!!]
+/UI - Contains the required files for seeing the Visualisation requirements.txt - File to setup the python environment for running the model

 INSTALLATION